sugheiry-alcala/sugheiry-alcala/README.md

 Frontend Developer

-🌱 I’m currently learning in Platzi in the school of Web Development and JavaScript.
+🌱 I am a Frontend Developer, I trained at Platzi in the Web Development and JavaScript school.
+I have experience doing personal projects.
+I am passionate about learning and always being updated to improve both my technical skills and my soft skills.
+I also like to teach and work in a team sharing the knowledge acquired.

 💻 Tecnologies that I use: